 The snug but soft upper kept out little rocks and the super cushioned and responsive midsole made us fall in love with the Sky Arkali.

-Like our other highly rated shoes in this metric, such as the Tor Summit and the Oboz Sawtooth II, these shoes withstood the additional weight of a heavy pack without compressing underfoot.
+Like our other highly rated shoes in this metric, these shoes withstood the additional weight of a heavy pack without compressing underfoot.

-The Sky Arkali, like the Tor Summit, provides a good amount of arch support, even though the insole is quite thin.
-Both have wide midsoles and rubber heel supports that provide excellent stability on uneven and steep slopes.
-Where the Arkali slightly edges out the Summit is in the height of the upper which closes softly and securely to keep out pebbles and sand.
+The Sky Arkali provides a good amount of arch support, even though the insole is quite thin.
+They have wide midsoles and rubber heel supports that provide excellent stability on uneven and steep slopes.
+The Arkali has one of the highest uppers that we tested and it closes softly and securely to keep out pebbles and sand.

 The toe cap is covered with a very tough, high-abrasion rubber that withstood our challenging testing ground and protected our toes from bumps and scrapes.

 There are a lot of eyelets for the laces and they start far forward on the toe, allowing for a lot of adjustability.
 Because the Sky Arkali has a very roomy toe box and a lot of flex in the fabric, ladies with a very narrow foot may not be able to adjust the shoe for maximum lateral support.
-If you're looking for a stiffer shoe, the Oboz Sawtooth II Low BDry is an excellent choice.
+If you're looking for a stiffer shoe, there are better choices.

 Eyelets for days, a pocket to stash the laces, and adjustable straps!
 Many ways to dial in the perfect fit on the Sky Arkali.

 The traction on the Hoka One One Sky Arkali is comprised of a Vibram sole and multi-directional lugs.
 We had total confidence in them on loose scree, and up and down slopes.
-They also shined on rock scrambles, where the lug pattern was noticeably more secure than that of the Tor Summit.
-For extended slab climbing you might want a shoe with a stickier rubber sole, such as the Merrell Moab 2 Waterproof or the Sawtooth II.
+They also shined on rock scrambles, where the lug pattern was noticeably more secure than others we tested.
+For extended slab climbing, you might want a shoe with a stickier rubber sole.

 The Sky Arkali's multi-directional lugs (right) had noticeably better traction than the Tor Summit (left) even though they are made of the same material.

 No question this shoe looks beefy!
-Surprisingly, it weighs in at 1 pound 11 ounces for the pair, exactly the same as the Moab 2 Waterproof, and is only 6 ounces heavier than The North Face Safien GTX, while being much more protective and comfortable.
+Surprisingly, it weighs in at 1 pound 11 ounces for the pair, exactly the same as other shoes that look much lighter, while being much more protective and comfortable.
 Hoka One One is primarily known for making running shoes, and we assume that their lightweight know-how is being used on their hiking shoes.

 Yes, this shoe looks beefy.
 But the Sky Arkali is protective and cushioned without being heavy.